 Brauer Hall represents a bold vision for the future of the School of Engineering & Applied Sciences.
 Featuring state-of-the-art research laboratories in air quality, aquatics, metabolic engineering, aerosol science and engineering, multiscale engineering, combustion and nanoparticle technology, Brauer Hall is an incubator for tomorrow’s technologies, and the new heart of engineering at Washington University in St. Louis.

-The 150,875-square-foot building is the home for the School of Engineering’s Department of Energy, Environmental & Chemical Engineering (EECE), while providing space for the International Center for Advanced Renewable Energy & Sustainability (I-CARES) and sharing facilities with the university’s highly successful Department of Biomedical Engineering.
+The 150,875-square-foot building is the home for the School of Engineering’s Department of Energy, Environmental & Chemical Engineering (EECE), while providing space for the International Center for Energy, Environment and Sustainability (InCEES) and sharing facilities with the university’s highly successful Department of Biomedical Engineering.
 Among its many specialized instructional laboratories and teaching facilities is a cutting edge distance education classroom, which connects classrooms across the globe.

 In addition to its teaching facilities, Brauer Hall is home to the Consortium for Clean Coal Utilization (CCCU), the Photosynthetic Antenna Research Center (PARC), the Nano Research Facility (NRF) and the McDonnell Academy Global Energy and Environmental Partnership (MAGEEP).